pac4j/vertx-pac4j/README.md

     <dependency>
         <groupId>org.pac4j</groupId>
         <artifactId>vertx-pac4j-helper</artifactId>
-        <version>1.0-SNAPSHOT</version>
+        <version>1.1.0-SNAPSHOT</version>
     </dependency>

 ## Main Classes

 * **org.pac4j.vertx.Pac4jHelper** this class has methods to send messages to the busmod based on the `HttpServerRequest` object.
+* **org.pac4j.vertx.handlers.HandlerHelper** this class allows to detect a form POST request and forward to the next handler when the data are available.
+It is recommended to add this handler at the root of your server if you target to use form based authentication or SAML
 * **org.pac4j.vertx.handlers.RequiresAuthenticationHandler** this class encapsulates another handler.
-It fowards the request to the handler if the user is already authenticated or redirects the user to the authentication provider otherwise.
+It forwards the request to the handler if the user is already authenticated or redirects the user to the authentication provider otherwise
-* **org.pac4j.vertx.handlers.CallbackHandler** this class finishes the authentication process by validating the authentication information (e.g. a form with username and password) to the busmod and stores the user profile in session
+* **org.pac4j.vertx.handlers.CallbackHandler** this class finishes the authentication process if stateful, by validating the authentication information (e.g. a form with username and password) to the busmod and stores the user profile in session
 * **org.pac4j.vertx.handlers.LogoutHandler** this class removes the user profile from the session

-All these classes inherit from the `org.pac4j.vertx.handlers.SessionAwareHandler` which uses a modified version of the session-manager helper from campudus.
+The last three classes inherit from the `org.pac4j.vertx.handlers.SessionAwareHandler` which uses a modified version of the session-manager helper from campudus.

 # Integration example

-Define an application verticle:
+## Stateful application
+Start the required modules and verticles:

-    public class Pac4jDemoVerticle extends Verticle {
+    public class Pac4jDemo extends Verticle {
     @Override
     public void start() {
         // deploy session manager
         container.deployModule("com.campudus~session-manager~2.0.1-final",
                 container.config().getObject("sessionManager"));
         // deploy pac4j manager
-        container.deployModule("org.pac4j~vertx-pac4j-module~1.0-SNAPSHOT", container.config()
+        container.deployModule("org.pac4j~vertx-pac4j-module~1.1.0-SNAPSHOT", container.config()
                 .getObject("pac4jManager"));
+        // deploy main verticle
+        container.deployVerticle("org.pac4j.vertx.DemoServerVerticle");

+    }}

+Define the application verticle:

+    public class DemoServerVerticle extends Verticle {
+    @Override
+    public void start() {

         // build session and pac4j helpers
         SessionHelper sessionHelper = new SessionHelper(vertx);